We have already reviewed the basic strategies for power.

 - Full control: diversifies; insures his most important assets; legally protects his assets against possible lawsuits or divorce; he knows what to do and who to call in case of troubles

-At the crudest level power is getting what you want and, when others stand in the way, to get them to do what you want.
+At the crudest level power is getting what you want and, when others stand in the way, getting them to do what you want.

 Different authors and different texts provide different levers of power, including: